oxi-dev0/vector2d.py/README.md

 <br>

-Vectors support all basic operations with other Vector2Ds, integers, or floats:
+Vectors support all basic operations with other Vectors, integers, or floats:
 ```python
 a+b
 a-b